syeda-batool99/Ecommerce-bookshop/README.md

 **__________________________________________________________________________________________________**

 ##### We have tried our best to make this project bug-free.
-Thankyou for taking insterest in this project.
+Thankyou for taking interest in this project.
 We hope you must have liked it. :)